Tu2-prog/my_flask_app/README.md

 # My_FLASK_APP

-This should be considered as a template ecommerce shop built with the python framework <strong>Flask</strong> as an API with a <strong>Docker</strong> container.
+This should be considered as a template ecommerce shop built with the python framework <strong>Flask</strong>.

 ## Description